 How is data collected, stored, and secured with this solution?

 Data science is useless without databases, but those databases must have integrity.
 Ask how the information is gathered; make sure users have given consent if required.
 Once the data is collected, it must be maintained and kept fresh.
 Find out how databases are kept reliable and up-to-date.
-Of course, don’t forget to keep the data safe, by talking through specifics security threats and privacy protections.
+Of course, don’t forget to keep the data safe by talking through specific security threats and privacy protections.

 What predictive models have data scientists built using this tool?

 One core function of data science is prediction.
 With enough relevant information about the past and present, data scientists can forecast the future.
 Methods like regression analysis and neural nets use statistics to study the relationships between variables.
 For example, data science can predict how costs will change, when products will wear out, or what trends will become popular.
 When considering data science tools, make sure to find out what predictions it can make reliably.

 How does data visualization help users and admins analyze their learning?

 Data can be hard to digest.
 Tables filled with numbers?
 Equations stuffed with variables?
 Most of us don’t understand these things.
 But many data scientists are using data visualization to get ideas across.
 Creativity and beauty can completely change our understanding, helping us take in more information and clearly see how it all relates.
 When shopping for or evaluating a learning solution, make sure it offers elegant, intuitive displays of the data, so you can spot the trends instantly.

 Now that you’re getting warmed up, check out the next installment in our data series: machine learning.

 Learn More about Data Science

 Ready to dig deeper into data science?
 Check out the resources below.
 Before you know it, you’ll be speaking data fluently.